 This happens with Radiomics Workflow: ‘Medical image features are extracted, analysed and modelled to predict treatment-relevant targets – such as progression – and survival rates, or the response of a tumour to certain types of therapy.’
 Researchers have discovered the potential of this technology not only for oncology but also for analysis in cardiac imaging.
 Radiomics applications already improve the differentiation between calcified and non-calcified plaques and enable better identification of patients with acute myocarditis.

-Report • Therapy monitoring
+Article • Therapy monitoring

 The development of new procedures to monitor cancer treatments is gathering momentum.
 One such innovation is liquid biopsy.
 This new lab technique allows non-invasive identification, characterisation and monitoring of circulating tumour DNA.
 Thus, liquid biopsy can potentially revolutionise oncological diagnostics – and put a spoke in the wheel of radiology.
 High time to act, says Professor Dr…